 The members of the company spent the next several days preparing the tanks and weapons for transport overseas.
 This meant that all weapons had cosmoline put on them to prevent them from rusting.
 Since – in some areas – the hold of the ship was not tall enough to fit some of the tanks in with their turrets on, the turrets were removed.
 To ensure that the turret went on the tank it came off of, the tank’s serial number was painted on the turret.

-The men boarded the ship around 3:00 P.M. on September 8, and the ship sailed at 9:00 P.M. that night.
-Being an officer, George shared a cabin with another officer.
+The men boarded the U.S.A.T.
+President Calvin Coolidge around 3:00 P.M. on September 8, and the ship sailed at 9:00 P.M. that night.
+Being an officer, Jack shared a cabin with another officer.
 The enlisted men were quartered in the hold with the tanks.
 During this part of the trip, the seas were rough and many of the soldiers were seasick.
 One tank broke free from its moorings and rolled back and forth in the hold slamming into the side of the ship’s hull until it was tied down again.

 The ships crossed the International Dateline on Tuesday, September 16, and the date changed to Thursday, September 18.
 They entered Manila Bay at 7:00 A.M. and reached Manila several hours later.
 The 194th’s soldiers disembarked at 3:00 P.M. and rode a train to Clark Field.
 17th Ordnance remained at the dock to unload the battalion’s tanks and reattach the turrets.
 To do this, they worked all night sleeping in shifts.